An Improvers contemporary dance class for advanced beginners or those with some previous dance experience.

 Release is about finding the balance between holding tension in muscles and learning to release that tension to create an exciting and dynamic movement quality.

-You will gain a deeper understanding of how to use the body with the forces of gravity and momentum, facilitating, quick, dynamic and fluid movement sequences.
+You will gain a deeper understanding of how to use the body with the forces of gravity and momentum, facilitating dynamic and fluid movement sequences.

-Students will practice floor work, learning to fall, recover and move safely in, out and across the floor.
-All students will be encouraged to find ways of adapting movement to suit their own body.
+Participants will practice floor work, learning to fall and recover, moving safely across the floor.
+All participants will be encouraged to find ways of adapting movement to suit their own body.